overloop-crm/overloop-api-doc/source/includes_main/_prospects.md

-creator | The [user](#users) who created the prospect responsible | The [user](#users) responsible of the prospect list | Describe a [list object](#lists) if the prospect is in a list campaign | Describe a [campaign object](#campaign) if the prospect is currently in a campaign.
-The campaign status is described in the `campaign_status` attribute current_campaign_subscription | Describe a [campaign subscription](#campaign-subscriptions) if the prospect is currently in a campaign.
+creator | The [user](#users) who created the prospect responsible | The [user](#users) responsible of the prospect list | Describe a [list object](#lists) if the prospect is in a list

 ## Create a prospect